Kasheftin/nuxt-nest-graphql-auth/README.md

 ````

 ## 3. GraphQL Hello World
-We are using code-first approach meaning `src/schema.gql` will be auto-generated based on the typescript models.
+We are using code-first approach meaning `src/schema.gql` will be auto-generated based on the TypeScript models.
 We need:
 ````
 $ npm i --save @nestjs/graphql @nestjs/apollo apollo-server-express
 $ npm i --save bcrypt @types/bcrypt